Kiersten Warren

-Kiersten Nicolla Dale Warren is an American actress.
+Kiersten Warren is an American actress.
 Her best known roles include Alex Tabor on Saved by the Bell: The College Years and Nora Huntington on Desperate Housewives.

 Life and career

+Warren was born in Iowa and raised in Hawaiil.
+She traveled with her parents in her youth, singing with them in Baptist churches.
+When she was older she lived in Tokyo and made commercials.
+She moved to Los Angeles in 1990 to seek employment as an actress.

 Warren is the mother of actress Misti Traya, who has a daughter.
 Warren is now married to actor Kirk Acevedo.
 In 2009, she appeared in an episode of Fringe ("Unleashed") as the wife of Charlie Francis, Acevedo's character.
 In 2003, she appeared in an episode of The West Wing titled "Life on Mars", and in 2009, appeared in an episode of Nip/Tuck titled "Jenny Juggs" as Jenny Juggs.

 She has appeared in numerous films, including 13 Going on 30, Intolerable Cruelty, Divine Secrets of the Ya-Ya Sisterhood, Bicentennial Man and Independence Day.